 Online retail and e-commerce require an omnichannel strategy.
 How do you create one?
 Learn some of the best omnichannel examples out there.

-- Headless commerce reduces dependency on IT, making front-end changes easier because they don’t require back-end updates.
+- Headless commerce reduces dependency on IT, making front-end changes easier because they don’t require back-end updates

 The explosion of apps, payment methods, and fast-growing remote work options have meant that the scales of desktop versus smartphone or tablet internet surfing and purchasing have tipped.

 People want things when, where, and how they want them, and as their tech-savvy has grown, their patience has diminished.

 Headless commerce examples: